Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

 ## http_proxy settings

-Worker specific http_proxy settings should be defined on the master in
+Worker specific http_proxy settings should be defined on the server in
 ```
 /etc/lava-server/dispatcher.d/<name>/env.yaml
 ```
-It can be directly edited on the master host or created/updated using API calls:
+It can be directly edited on the server host or created/updated using API calls:
  * ```scheduler.workers.set_env``` XML-RPC
  * POST on ```/api/v0.2/workers/``` REST API
  * PUT on ```/api/v0.2/workers/<hostname>/env``` REST API

 ## local devices connected to remote worker

-All device dictionaries are stored on the master node and passed to workers before starting test jobs.
-In case both workers and master are administered by the same admin there should be no issues.
+All device dictionaries are stored on the server node and passed to workers before starting test jobs.
+In case both workers and server are administered by the same admin there should be no issues.

-However in case remote worker admin is different than master admin, there needs to be coordination of device dictionaries.
+However in case remote worker admin is different than server admin, there needs to be coordination of device dictionaries.
 It is advised that device dictionary files are maintained in version control system.
 This way bad changes can be reverted quickly and full instance recovery is possible without major problems.

-Current APIs allow to upload device dictionaries directly to the master.
+Current APIs allow to upload device dictionaries directly to the server.
 These are ```scheduler.devices.set_dictionary``` XML-RPC method and POST request on
 ```/api/v0.2/devices/<hostname>/dictionary``` REST API.

-Alternatively master admins might decide to use a configuration tool (salt,
+Alternatively server admins might decide to use a configuration tool (salt,
-ansible, etc.) to copy files from version control to the lava-master host.
+ansible, etc.) to copy files from version control to the lava-server host.

 ### database entries for device types and devices